rlexa/profile/profile.md

 ### 07/2021 - 12/2024 **[RWE Supply](https://www.group.rwe/)** (SPA Client with HTML5/CSS3, Angular Library, Angular, Typescript)

+In addition to the projects described below provided extensive support across a variety of other initiatives related to Angular development.
+This included mentoring junior developers in frontend technologies, UX design, requirement engineering, TypeScript, RxJS, and unit testing.
+I also conducted formal workshops for larger audiences within the corporation, sharing knowledge and best practices to foster team growth and enhance overall technical expertise.

+---

 1. **Unity | Technical Lead for RWE Library**

    Helped to design and led the implementation of the RWE corporation-wide "Unity" library, a comprehensive Angular utility library supporting teams across all RWE divisions in creating efficient, consistent, and scalable applications.